Skip to content

 Which inputs matter most

 You enter Printer Price, Home Cost Per Page, Print Shop Cost Per Page, and Pages Per Year.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 What's happening under the hood